Hanbury ManorWare, England

 Scoring well on this demanding course is easier said than done.
 The 8th hole is the toughest on the course, measuring 425 yards with out-of-bounds all the way along the right hand side.
 The approach shot to the green is tricky, even from the middle of the fairway.
 The green is elevated and protected by a lake on the left and a grassy hollow to the right, the ground and the green slope cruelly towards the lake.
 The back nine features some memorable holes, playing through majestic oaks and across numerous lakes.

-Hanbury Manor stands on its own in an area absent of great golf courses.
-There’s a lovely ambience to Hanbury Manor, an English rural version of an American Country Club.
+Hanbury Manor stands on its own in an area absent of notable resort courses and there’s certainly a lovely ambience around the property at this English rural version of an American Country Club.

 If you have played this course, consider .

 Thanks for the review